Maayanshani25/valkey-glide-wiki/Java-Wrapper.md

 ### Redis Cluster

-GLIDE for Redis supports [Redis Cluster](https://redis.io/docs/reference/cluster-spec) deployments, where the Redis database is partitioned across multiple primary Redis shards, with each shard being represented by a primary node and zero or more replica nodes..
+GLIDE for Redis supports [Redis Cluster](https://redis.io/docs/reference/cluster-spec) deployments, where the Redis database is partitioned across multiple primary Redis shards, with each shard being represented by a primary node and zero or more replica nodes.

 To initialize a `RedisClusterClient`, you need to provide a `RedisClusterClientConfiguration` that includes the addresses of initial seed nodes.
 GLIDE for Redis automatically discovers the entire cluster topology, eliminating the necessity of explicitly listing all cluster nodes.